 I still think that Alex has helped us get to the point in society in terms of the rhetoric that's acceptable, that sort of thing, that we can now be where we are.

-But that is not to say that, like, I don't think it would be appropriate for us to be like, this was a right-wing guy for sure.
+But that is not to say that, like, I didn't, I don't think it would be appropriate for us to be like, this was a right-wing guy for sure.

-Now, in his next clip, Alex has been, he's made his thesis clear that the bombings, or the attempted bombings, of all of these Democrats, Robert De Niro, Debbie Wasserman Schultz.
+Now, in this next clip, Alex has been, he's made his thesis clear that the bombings or the attempted bombings of all of these Democrats, Robert De Niro, Debbie Wasserman Schultz.

-About a month ago, a gentleman was busted in New York cooking up, he's pled guilty, a 200-pound bomb in his basement to bomb the Republicans to cancel the election.
+Remember, if you go back, about a month ago, a gentleman was busted in New York cooking up a 200-pound bomb in his basement to bomb the Republicans to cancel the election.

 He was going to detonate it inside the Washington Monument Mall on the morning of Election Day to try to cancel the election because the Republicans are going to try to steal the election or cancel it.

-He doesn't know anything about the story, but he needs it in order to connect to this other story to try and reinforce the idea that all of these bombs are clearly some sort of a Democratic fault.
+He doesn't know anything about the story, but he needs it in order to connect to this other story to try and reinforce the idea that all of these bombs are clearly some sort of a democratic false flag.

 He talks about it like three times on this episode.